Exel-Pardo algebras with a twist: Twisted Exel-Pardo algebras as twisted Steinberg algebras

 The map

 is a continuous, normalized $2$-cocycle in the sense of \cite{steintwist}*{page 4}.

-Recall that a \emph{slice} is an open subset $U\subset\cG$ such that the domain and codomain functions restrict to injections on $U$.
+Recall that a \emph{slice} (or \emph{local bisection}) is an open subset $U\subset\cG$ such that the domain and codomain functions restrict to injections on $U$.
 For example, the basic open subsets $[s,U]$ are slices \cite{exel}*{Proposition 4.18}.
 We observe moreover that the domain map induces a homeomorphism $[s,U]\iso U$ \cite{exel}*{Proposition 4.15}.
 The groupoid $\cG$ is \emph{ample} if its topology has a basis of compact slices.
 Such is the case, for example, if $X$ has a basis of clopen subsets, in which case we say that $X$ is \emph{Boolean}.
-Regard $\ell$ as a discrete topological space.
-If $\cG$ is ample, its \emph{Steinberg} algebra $\cA(\cG)$ \cite{steinappr}*{Proposition 3.6} is the $\ell$-module of all compactly supported continuous functions $\cG\supset U\to \ell$ with domain in any Hausdorff open subset $U$, equipped with the convolution product
+If $\cG$ is ample, its \emph{Steinberg} algebra $\cA(\cG)$ \cite{steinappr}*{Proposition 4.3} is the $\ell$-module spanned by all characteristic functions of compact slices, equipped with the convolution product

-Following \cite{steinappr}*{Definition 4.2}, we say that the action of $\cS$ on $X$ is \emph{ample} if $X$ is Boolean and $\dom(s)$ is a compact clopen subset for all $s\in\cS$.
+Following \cite{steinappr}*{Definition 5.2}, we say that the action of $\cS$ on $X$ is \emph{ample} if $X$ is Boolean and $\dom(s)$ is a compact clopen subset for all $s\in\cS$.
 In this case the characteristic function $\chi_{[s,\dom(s)]}\in\cA(\cG)$ for every $s\in\cS$, and the $\ell$-module map

 is a homomorphism of algebras.
 One may also equip the $\ell$-module $\cA(\cG)$ with the \emph{twisted convolution product}